carlosverissimo3001/FEUP-CPM/docs/report.md

 Another scenario test is the user authentication.
 The user needs to authenticate using biometrics before purchasing tickets, as this is the only way to ensure that the user is the one making the purchase.

-> To make a cafeeteria order, this is not needed as the user needs to go up to the terminal to submit the order.
+> To make a cafeteria order, this is not needed as the user needs to go up to the terminal to submit the order.

 In order to support as many devices as possible, we also provide the option to authenticate using a PIN or pattern.

 Thus, the authentication types are a Class 2 biometric `BIOMETRIC_WEAK`, that allows for both facial recognition and fingerprint, and a `DEVICE_CREDENTIAL` type that allows for PIN, pattern or password.

-> If the uses has not defined an authentication method, the app will prompt the user to do so and won't allow the user to proceed without it.
+> If the user has not defined an authentication method, the app will prompt the user to do so and won't allow the user to proceed without it.

 The authentication screen is shown below: